carbon-design-system/carbon-platform/docs/services-web-app.md

 `useAuth` hook.
 This hook also exposes other info such as:

 - user: object containing user's data
-- isLoading: boolean indicating whether user is still being retrieved or not
+- loading: boolean indicating whether user is still being retrieved or not
 - isAuthenticated: booleand indicating whether the user has correctly authenticated or not
 - login: function to login user
 - logout: function to logout user